jannispkz/sharedeverything/README.md

   - When one player uses an ender pearl, all players teleport
   - Useful for keeping teams together
   - Works across dimensions

+- **Shared Air/Oxygen** (`/gamerule shareAir`)
+  - All players share the same air supply (oxygen bubbles)
+  - Advanced underwater mechanics:
+    - Air depletes faster with more players underwater
+    - Drowning damage affects the whole team
+    - Players not underwater still see shared air level
+  - Air regenerates when all players are above water
+  - Creates strategic coordination for underwater exploration

 ### 🎮 Core Speedrun System